ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

 1. Obtain a trusted SSL certificate for your domain.
 You'll need the certificate and the key: https://console.bluemix.net/docs/containers/cs_apps.html#custom_domain_cert
    > You can use [Let's Encrypt](https://letsencrypt.org/) to generate trusted certificate.
-[ZeroSSL](https://zerossl.com) makes it easy to go through the Let's Encrypt process.
 2. Save the cert and the key in base64 ascii format files.
 3. Create a TLS secret to store the cert and the key
    ```